 Action:

-The child’s appellate lawyer should determine whether to request the oral argument.
-The client should be informed of the lawyer’s decision and if the oral argument has been requested, the lawyer should inform the client of when the oral argument will take place.
-If appropriate, the appellate lawyer should make arrangements for the client to attend the oral argument.
+The child’s appellate lawyer should determine whether to request an oral argument.
+The child client should be informed of the lawyer’s decision, and if an oral argument has been requested, the child’s appellate lawyer should inform the child client when the oral argument will occur.
+If appropriate, the child’s appellate lawyer should make arrangements for the child client to attend the oral argument.

 Commentary:

-The child’s appellate lawyer should consider whether the oral argument might advance the client’s goals in the appeal and if the oral argument is desirable make a timely request for oral argument.
+The child’s appellate lawyer should consider whether an oral argument might advance the child client’s goals in the appeal and, if the oral argument is desirable, make a timely request for oral argument.

-Communicate the results of the appeal and its implications to the client.
+The child’s lawyer should communicate the results of the appeal and its implications to the child client.

 Action:

 The child’s appellate lawyer should communicate the result of the appeal and its implications in an age appropriate fashion to the child client.
-If the client is able to read, a copy of the appellate decision should be provided to the child client.
-The appellate lawyer should also communicate the result of the appeal to the trial lawyer and provide a copy of the appellate decision as well as any needed consultation.
-The appellate lawyer should consider whether to petition for review in the Oregon Supreme Court and advise the child client about such a petition.
-Whether to petition for review is ultimately the client’s decision unless the child client is of diminished capacity.
-When the child client is of diminished capacity, and it is not reasonably possible to obtain direction from the child client, the appellate lawyer should determine what the child would decide if the child were capable of making an adequately considered decision and proceed according to that determination.
+If he or she is able to read, a copy of the appellate decision should be provided to the child client.
+The child’s appellate lawyer should also communicate the result of the appeal to the child’s trial lawyer and provide a copy of the appellate decision as well as any needed consultation.
+The child’s appellate lawyer should consider whether to petition for review in the Oregon Supreme Court and advise the child client about such a petition.
+Whether to petition for review is ultimately the child client’s decision unless the child client is of diminished capacity.
+When the child client is of diminished capacity, and it is not reasonably possible to obtain direction from the child client, the child’s appellate lawyer should determine what the child client would decide if he or she were capable of making an adequately considered decision and proceed according to that determination.

 THE OBLIGATIONS OF THE LAWYER FOR PARENTS IN CHILD PROTECTIVE PROCEEDINGS WITH ACTION ITEMS AND COMMENTARY

-STANDARD 1 - ROLE OF THE LAWYER FOR PARENTS
+STANDARD 1 - ROLE OF THE LAWYER FOR THE PARENT

-The parent’s lawyer must maintain a normal lawyer-client relationship with the parent, including advocating for the parent’s goals and empowering the parent to direct the representation and make informed decisions.
+The parent’s lawyer must maintain a normal lawyer-client relationship with the parent client, including advocating for the parent client’s goals and empowering the parent client to direct the representation and make informed decisions.

 Action:

-Lawyers representing parents must understand the parent’s goals and pursue them vigorously.
-The lawyer should explain that the lawyer’s job is to represent the parent’s interests and regularly inquire as to the parent’s goals, including ultimate case goals and interim goals.
-The lawyer should explain all legal aspects of the case including the advantages and disadvantages of different options.
-At the same time, the lawyer should be careful not to usurp the parent’s authority to decide the case goals.
+The parent’s lawyer must understand the parent client’s goals and pursue them vigorously.
+The parent’s lawyer should explain that his or her job is to represent the parent client’s interests and regularly inquire as to the parent client’s goals, including ultimate case goals and interim goals.
+The parent’s lawyer should explain all legal aspects of the case including the advantages and disadvantages of different options.
+At the same time, the parent’s lawyer should be careful not to usurp the parent client’s authority to decide the case goals.

 Commentary: